SHRUNGAD11/REGISTRATION-FORM/README.md

 You should have Python and Tkinter installed on your system.
 If you don’t have Tkinter installed, you can install it using pip in Anaconda prompt:

 pip install tk

+How to start making a simple registration form using Tkinter :
+Step 1 : The first step is to import the tkinter module (using either tkinter import * or just import tkinter).
+Step 2 : The primary window of the GUI programme was created.
+Step 3 : Include one or more widgets in the GUI programme (controls such as buttons, labels, and text boxes, etc.).
+Step 4 : Enter the primary events to react to each event that the user has triggered.